Click here to read the Special Report from William Critchley.

 This report introduces the course and describes some of its history, as well as giving some insight into the proofreading profession.

 The Pocket Book of Proofreading is a powerful new guide to earning your own living as a freelance proofreader.
-You can 'read and make money' (around £22 an hour and £24 and more for copy-editing) after training.
-No previous experience is required, and you can work full or part time.
+You can 'read and make money' (around £24 an hour for proofreading and £26+ for copy-editing) after training.
+No previous experience is required, and you can work full or part time - from home.

 The Pocket Book of Proofreading is also an essential book for those occasions where good English is needed – whether you’re writing a letter, an essay, composing a report, or perhaps even preparing a thesis.